vapier/ncompress/README.md

 - The /bin/sh under Ultrix can't handle ${var:-str} so use ksh for the build script.

-- The output if (N)compress 4.2 is not exactly the same as compress 4.0 because of different table reset point.
-The output of (N)compress 4.2 is 100% compatible with compress 4.0
+- The output of (N)compress 4.2+ is not exactly the same as compress 4.0 because of different table reset point.
+The output of (N)compress 4.2+ is 100% compatible with compress 4.0.

 - Some systems has performance problems with reads bigger than BUFSIZ (The read a head function is not working as expected).
 For those system use the default BSIZE input buffer size.

-- (N)compress can by slower on small files (<10Kb) because of a great table reset overhead.
+- compress can be slower on small files (<10Kb) because of a great table reset overhead.
 Use cpio or tar to make 1 bigger file if possible, it is faster and also gives a better compression ratio most of the time.

-- (N)compress is slower in vax systems because of removing some undocumented inline assembler.

 - files compressed on a large machine with more bits than allowed by a version of compress on a smaller machine cannot be decompressed!
 Use the "-b12" flag to generate a file on a large machine that can be uncompressed on a 16-bit machine.

-- compatibility with compress 3.0 has not been tested in the 4.2 release of (N)compress.

-- There has been 1 problem report in relation to GCC 2.0 on a sparc workstation.
-GCC 2.0 seems to generate a bad compress.
-Use the standard c compiler 'cc'.